 Unless the Department authorizes an extension for the carryover period consistent with the requirements of Section 19 of the Rehabilitation Act, a non-federal entity must liquidate all obligations incurred under the federal award not later than 120 calendar days after the end date of the period of performance, as specified on the GAN (2 CFR § 200.344(b)).

-When used in connection with a non-federal entity’s utilization of funds under a federal award, obligations are orders placed for property and services, contracts and subawards made, and similar transactions during a given period that require payment by the non-federal entity during the same or a future period (2 CFR § 200.1).
+Financial obligations means orders placed for property and services, contracts and subawards made, and similar transactions that require payment by a recipient under a Federal award that will result in expenditures by a recipient under a Federal award (2 CFR § 200.1).
 There is no authority for subawards, as defined in 2 CFR § 200.1, under the VR program, Supported Employment (SE) program and Client Assistance Program (CAP).
 Additionally, the future period in which obligations may be liquidated is limited by federal requirements and the terms and conditions applicable to the award.
 EDGAR requirements at 34 CFR § 76.707 provide additional guidance regarding when obligations are made.

 For example, travel is considered obligated when the travel is taken, and personnel expenditures for State agency employees are considered obligated when the employee performs the services.
 In determining when an obligation is made, agencies must also follow their State laws, regulations, and policies and procedures, as applicable.